What is a KWL Chart?

-As shown in the example, the “K” column has broad information.
+The “K” column has broad information.
 This is common when the topic is open as well.
 If students are having difficulty thinking about what they may know or if the teacher prefers more specific information, it can be helpful to ask guided questions.

 The “W” or the “What I Want to Know” column encourages students to dive deeper and think about what they may want to get out of the text, research, or activity.
 They have to use their prior knowledge on the topic to think about what else they may want to know about it.

-In the example cell for the “W” column, there are a few basic questions.
 Just like with the “K” column, the types of questions will largely depend on what they already know about the topic or how interested they are in it.
 This column encourages the students to read with a purpose.